wsargent/prefect-notifications/README.md

 # Prefect Notifications

-This project is an "out of the box" notification system orchestrated by [Prefect](https://prefect.io), with a custom MCP server providing an API to trigger notifications and manage deployments, using Docker Compose.
+This project is an "out of the box" notification system orchestrated by [Prefect](https://prefect.io), with a custom MCP server providing an API to trigger notifications via [ntfy.sh](https://ntfy.sh/), using Docker Compose.

 Leveraging a workflow system is useful when you want to have your agent or LLM take actions in response to events, or on a scheduled basis, and notify you proactively.